NetFabric-AI/NetFabric-AI.github.io/company/privacy.md

 You may also contact our Data Protection Officer using the following contact details:

-- NetFabric AG, Data Protection Officer, c/o Boris Paskalev, Am Stadtrand 51a, 8600 Dübendorf, <mail to="info" addBody="true"></mail>.
+- NetFabric AG, Data Protection Officer, Limmatquai 120, 8001 Zürich, <mail to="info" addBody="true"></mail>.

 ## How to contact the appropriate authority